seanpm2001/SeansLifeArchive_Images_LegoTower_Y2025/2025/07_July/03/README.md

 - ~~I have not yet started playing Lego Tower today.
 I plan to play after 10:00 pm PST, but if I don't have the time, I will have to skip my session.~~
 - I returned for my seventh session of 2025, playing for a moderate amount of time today, lasting about 51 minutes.
 I eventually forced myself to quit, after reaching a stopping point.
 I played after 10:00 pm today, with my session going from 11:41 pm to 12:30 am.
 - I did collection, restocking, quests, and elevator trips.
-- I began construction on my 133rd level this week, which is another empty level, mas I have built all food, service, retail, recreation, creative and residential levels in the game.
+- I began construction on my 133rd level this week, which is another empty level, as I have built all food, service, retail, recreation, creative and residential levels in the game.
 Until I update, there will be no new levels to build, except for empty ones.
 - I did not unlock any new characters today, and I didn't upgrade any existing characters either.
 - I did not paint any of my floors today.
 - I completed 10 character quests today, and completed several other quests.
 I did not earn any elevator bux bonuses today either.
 I earned 695 bux today (starting with 30,001 bux, and ending with 30,696 bux)